315+ Telescopes Ranked

 A Mount Well Made

-As the mount is an Altitude-Azimuth (Alt/Az), you will most likely have a difficult time trying to take images with it due to the effects of field rotation.
+The NexStar Evolution 8, as with all the NexStar telescopes, is meant for use by visual astronomers.
+As the mount is an altitude-azimuth (Alt/Az) rather than an equatorial (EQ) mount, you will most likely have a difficult time trying to take images with it as the night progresses due to the effects of field rotation.

-The mount features built-in Wi-Fi.
+The Evolution mount features built-in Wi-Fi.

 You can control the mount from any mobile device that has WiFi using Celestron’s app, SkyPortal.
 SkyPortal is based on the awesome SkySafari app, which I highly recommend, and as such, it includes 100,000 targets plus the ability to slew to any point in the sky, while also being tied in with the excellent planetarium software.